 Lisa Dunkel, a Greenfield property owner, stopped using court Wednesday to expose her help for Hancock County prosecutors who filed a domestic development fee against Sellers.

-Sellers’ contract with the Dunkels listed his enterprise as Indiana Choice Builders at 111172 Allisonville Road in Fishers.
+The sellers’ contract with the Dunkels listed his enterprise as Indiana Choice Builders at 111172 Allisonville Road in Fishers.

 But that address doesn’t exist, and there may be no Indiana Choice Builders registered as a business in Indiana, data show.